Ig7162/Task-Manager-API/README.md

 ## Welcome!
-This is my first ever coding project in github
+This is my first ever coding project in github( I did have some help making the ReadMe with other people and also a bit of AI)